Fugacity: Measurement

-This formula is difficult to use, since the pressure depends on the molar volume through the equation of state; so one must choose a volume, calculate the pressure, and then use these two values on the right-hand side of the equation.
+This formula is based on the molar volume.
+Since the pressure and the molar volume are related through the equation of state; a typical procedure would be to choose a volume, calculate the corresponding pressure, and then evaluate the right-hand side of the equation.

 History

 The word fugacity is derived from the Latin fugere, to flee.
 In the sense of an "escaping tendency", it was introduced to thermodynamics in 1901 by the American chemist Gilbert N. Lewis and popularized in an influential textbook by Lewis and Merle Randall, Thermodynamics and the Free Energy of Chemical Substances, in 1923.
 The "escaping tendency" referred to the flow of matter between phases and played a similar role to that of temperature in heat flow.

+At the time of Lewis' 1901 paper, physical chemistry was primarily based on inexact gas pressure laws, involving vapor pressures and partial pressures.
+By replacing these gas pressures with fugacity, Lewis preserved these laws’ mathematical simplicity while accounting for real-world deviations.
+Historians argue that Lewis, a young scientist aware of Josiah Willard Gibbs’ rigorous but abstract thermodynamics (including chemical potential), sought to reform the prevailing experimental framework with exact equations that retained practical utility.
+Although Lewis’ 1901 paper omitted Gibbs’ formalism entirely, his later works explicitly linked fugacity to chemical potential.